How to find memory leaks in Delphi?

 Enable debug information

-First of all, it is necessary to make the compiler generate debug information.
+First of all, it is necessary to make the compiler and the linker generate debug information.
 Using this information, Deleaker can determine the file with the source code, the addresses in call stacks correspond to.

-To generate debug information, click on Project - Project Options, go to Building - Delphi Compiler - Compiling and set Code generation - Debug information to Debug information:
+For the compiler: to generate debug information, click on Project - Project Options, go to Building - Delphi Compiler - Compiling and set Code generation - Debug information to Debug information.

 If a project is built using the command line, compiler switch -V is specified to generate debug information.